currymike123/CS1/week14/week14_file.md

 ---

-Let's crate a program that prompts the user for their name and writes it to a file.
+Let's create a program that prompts the user for their name and writes it to a file.

 ```java